yichizhang/YZCGPointExtension/README.md

 YZCGPointExtension
 ==================

-More CGPoint functions to help you with manipulating CGPoint
+A library of CGPoint functions to help you easily manipulate CGPoint.